vandreleal/vandreleal/README.md

 <h3>👋 Hi there!</h3>

 <p>
-  I'm a software engineer well-versed in JavaScript and have experience working with React, Gatsby, PHP, Laravel, and MySQL.
+  I'm a software engineer well-versed in JavaScript with experience in React, Gatsby, PHP, Laravel, and MySQL.
 I think about code organization more than I would like to admit and have been recently learning principles of SSR, Next.js, and GraphQL.
 </p>

 <p>